In this week’s post, we’ll continue our discussion on Bluetooth Advertisements (first part here) and cover them in a bit more detail.

 Length: the size of the advertising data

 Flags AD: they are optional in the case of non-connectable advertising packets, so you can skip this field.

 Manufacturer Specific Data: <Add your own custom data that you want the device to broadcast> (e.g., sensor data)

 Device Name: depending on how much data is used up by the previous fields, you may be able to fit a device name string into the advertising packet payload.

 Another option is to include the device name in a Scan Response packet.

-Also, keep in mind that the Manufacturer Specific Data field will include 2 bytes containing the Company Identifier Code, which are followed by the user data.
+Also, keep in mind that the Manufacturer Specific Data field will include 2 bytes containing the Company Identifier Code, which is followed by the user data.
 Company Identifier Codes can be obtained from the Bluetooth SIG for free (as long as the company is a Bluetooth SIG member company).
 Learn more here: https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/

 If you choose to implement a Scan Response, you could include a second advertising packet to send additional advertising data that does not fit into the main advertising packet.